minio/docs/source/integrations/setup-nginx-proxy-with-minio.rst

             }
          }

-The S3 API signature calculation algorithm does *not* support proxy schemes where you host either the MinIO Server API or Console GUI on a subpath, e.g. ``example.net/s3/`` or ``example.net/s3/console``.
+      The S3 API signature calculation algorithm does *not* support proxy schemes where you host either the MinIO Server API or Console GUI on a subpath, such as ``minio.example.net/s3/`` or ``console.example.net/gui``.